 Pakistani TV dramas industry has been going strong for decades and showcasing our culture around the world.
 All of us remember the classics from the past like Ankahi, Tanhaiyan, Dhoop Kinaray etc. The industry continues to thrive and produce entertaining dramas.
 Yes, there are disappointments (I’m thinking Mann Mayal), or utter disgusting ones (like Chup Raho) but one thing is for sure, they are all worth an interesting discussion over chai and samosas with your friends.
+There are many more reasons to watch Pakistani dramas.

 For some of us these Pakistani dramas are guilty pleasures.
 Most won’t admit they follow them.
 Maybe because it’s not always fashionable to own to a Pakistani drama and easier to put them down.
 But there is something about turning on the TV/Cable/JadooTV/YouTube, curling your feet and losing yourself in the world of Pakistani Dramas.